AndersDeath/diary2/000-current.md

 # 09 April - Sunday - 192 day of immigration

 Today we were walking again.
 We went to SAS food court that is near out previous apartments.
 Then we walked among tumo center and to huge SKK staduim.
-After that we visited the armenian henocide monument and went down from hill to dolma gar
+After that we visited the armenian henocide monument and went down from hill to dolma garden mall.